-Between this and the improving weather there’s always more people out and about, more energy and more things to see and do – including non-football events as the city’s art galleries, museums and other attractions start their spring and summer exhibitions, tours and events.
+Between this and the improving weather, there’s always more people out and about, more energy and more things to see and do – including non-football events as the city’s art galleries, museums and other attractions start their spring and summer exhibitions, tours and events.

 Lviv, Ukraine – My Wanderlust

-Ukraine isn’t the most obvious destination for many but it’s a great country with the variety of amazing places.
+Ukraine isn’t the most obvious destination for many but it’s a great country with a variety of amazing places.
 One of them is Lviv – a true gem of Central Europe.

-The city is a perfect place to visit all year long but I definitely suggest you to travel to Lviv in September.
+The city is a perfect place to visit all year long but I definitely suggest you travel to Lviv in September.

-Even if the weather isn’t on your side you won’t be bored in Lviv – the city has an incredible restaurants and cafe scene with over 1500 cafes making it the highest number per capita in the world.
+Even if the weather isn’t on your side you won’t be bored in Lviv – the city has an incredible restaurant and cafe scene with over 1500 cafes making it the highest number per capita in the world.

 That’s actually one of the best things about Lviv, the city is one of the cheapest destinations in Europe and just about everything is a huge bargain!